The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 const response = await client.ai.chat.sendMessage({

-question: 'Add a date filter to this dashboard',
+message: 'Add a date filter to this dashboard',

 datasourceId: 'my-datasource',

-dashboard: existingDashboardJson // Provide current dashboard JSON
+dashboard: existingDashboardJson, // Provide current dashboard JSON

 });